CEO and Executive Management Team at Canadian Blood Services

 Dr. Dana Devine

-Dr. Devine will lead the Medical Division at Canadian Blood Services, which includes responsibility for transfusion medicine, donor and transplantation services, emerging pathogens and infectious diseases, surveillance and epidemiology, as well as research and development.
+Dr. Devine leads the Medical Division at Canadian Blood Services, which includes responsibility for transfusion medicine, donor and transplantation services, emerging pathogens and infectious diseases, surveillance and epidemiology, as well as research and development.

 Since joining Canadian Blood Services in 1999 as Executive Director of Research and Development, she has played an integral role in a number of initiatives, particularly the development of the visionary Network Clinic for Advancement and Development Laboratory in Vancouver.